KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 > [!CAUTION]
 > Using more than one list at the same time can cause issues
->> If an AIO List is causing issues, try using one of the Lite Lists

 | All-In-One (AIO) Lists | ⬜ | AdBlock | Hosts | Domain | DNSMasq | Description |
 |---:|:---:|:---:|:---:|:---:|:---:|:---|